Intervention/docs/image/v3/basics/image-output.md

 ### Encode Images by File Path

-> public Image::encodeByPath(?string $path = null, mixed ...$options): EncodedImage
+> public Image::encodeByPath(null|string $path = null, mixed ...$options): EncodedImage

 Encode the image into the format represented by the extension of the given file path.
-Add an optional second value to set the resulting image quality.
+Add an optional parameters to define encoder options.
 If no path is given the image will be encoded to the format of the originally read image.

 **Note that this method does not write the given path, but only uses this information to extract the target format.**